anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 Since our plan is to read bunch of numbers from file, it is fair enough to think that we need the said file.

-Lets create a text file with some numbers to the root of our project.
+Let's create a text file with some numbers to the root of our project.
 If you are in the root of your project, you can just run this command on your terminal:

 ```bash